 What’s the Best Glazing Material for a Conservatory?

 There is no right solution, and it’s equally clear that one solution cannot be the best in every circumstance.
 That said, there are specifications of glass that cover a broad range of conditions.
 The two main types are low emissivity and solar control.

 Its emissivity partly determines the rate at which a conservatory loses heat through the glass.
 There is a range of products that give different results.
 Very low U-values (low emissivity) can be achieved with soft coat products, but they are not so good at allowing solar gain.
 Hard coat products have slightly worse U-values but benefit from greater solar gain.
 The properties of each need to be weighed up when choosing the glass for a conservatory roof or vertical glazing.

 The solar control glass used by Ultraframe in its Conservaglass brand reflects a high proportion of the sun’s heat, so it makes a good all-round roof glass for the UK climate.
 It blocks out a significant amount of the sun’s energy but allows some solar gain and has decent levels of light transmittance.
 Therefore, with good ventilation, there will be very few times where it gets too hot if the conservatory is predominantly south facing.

 For more advice about how best to optimise the performance of your conservatory, or discuss which design is best if you are still at the design stage, please use our free search tool to locate an Ultra Installer in your area.

 Every Ultra Installer registered with us must prove their expertise and keep up-to-date with our latest products.
-Our scheme has even been approved by Which?
-Trusted Trader for your additional peace-of-mind.

 You can also contact Ultraframe directly during the process.
 We can call or email you with further information about our conservatories, conservatory roofs and other products in our range – so please let us know if you want to talk to us.